Ankur1404/Payloom/README.md

-# PayLoom
+# Payroll
-Payloom is a backend-only subscription management system that handles subscription creation, automated reminders, and renewal notifications.
+Payroll is a backend-only subscription management system that handles subscription creation, automated reminders, and renewal notifications.
 This project currently focuses on backend functionality and does not include a user interface (UI).
 It's built to handle subscription workflows, integrate with external services (such as Arcjet for rate limiting and Upstash for real-time data storage), and send automated email notifications.

 ## Features